plevritis-lab/remi/README.md

 [Single-cell RNA-Seq data in R](http://htmlpreview.github.io/?https://github.com/ayu1/remi/blob/master/vignettes/singleCell_REMITutorial.html)

-To use a different ligand-receptor database (i.e. mouse), set the variable lr.adtabase as the new matrix/data frame.
+To use a different ligand-receptor database (i.e. mouse), set the variable lr.database as the new LR data table.
 Column names must be PairName, Ligand, and Receptor where PairName separates the Ligand and Recpetor by "_".
-Gene names in uploaded table must match gene names in input file.
+Gene symbols in uploaded table must match gene names in input file.

 ```
 new.lr.table <- read_csv("newlrtable.csv")